mariellefoster/plots_and_projects/README.md

 ## Software for analyzing feelings and facts
 - Able to connect things, lay out priorities, and establish circumstances of control vs. influence vs. powerlessness

+## Argument App
+- For Kaylyn, give it a subtopic and it will pull up all the articles and your highlights at the ready
+- Also gives you encouraging comments along the way